 The ARC-OVR has now, as in the past, a high profile

 internationally.
 It has OIE collaborating centres for 7 diseases (African horse

 sickness, bluetongue, Foot and mouth disease, Rift Valley fever, rabies, lumpy

 skin disease and African swine fever).
 Although animal disease crises like the

-FMD and anthrax outbreak are fortunately rare, the ARC-OVI continuously
+FMD and anthrax outbreak are fortunately rare, the ARC-OVR continuously

 functions as a strategic facility where progressive research ensures that South